Azara's night monkey: Behavior and ecology

-Azara's night monkey is a monogamous species, with the male remaining present to raise the offspring and provide food.
+Azara's night monkey is a monogamous and pair-living species, with the male remaining present to raise the offspring and provide food.
 The offspring will only stay with its family until two to three years of age and then will disperse to begin a family of its own.
 There is very little sexual dimorphism in this species.

 Azara's night monkey is primarily a frugivore, but also will eat things such as leaves, flowers, and insects.
-One of the main advantages of being a nocturnal animal is that there is greatly reduced competition from diurnal animals.
+One of the main advantages of being a nocturnal or cathemeral animal is that there is greatly reduced competition from diurnal animals.

 Azara's night monkey spends its life in trees and becomes more active when the moon is brighter, tending to keep to its well-known paths.
 However, uniquely among night monkeys, populations of Azara's night monkey from the Gran Chaco are active both day and night.
 Azara's night monkey can be found sleeping in groups of between 2 and 5 others in trees.
 The average group size is about 3 monkeys, consisting of an adult pair and their offspring.
 It leaps from tree to tree but also moves quadrupedally throughout the forest.